nico-arianto/dota2-messenger-platform/README.md

 * **Search** function will requires for the players table to be optimized by full-text search.
 * Schedulers need to be setup out of this code to re-trigger the **fill_database_master()** and **fill_database_detail()** methods.
 * Analytics process need to be improves or re-engineering to use a better solutions to avoid any dirty data because of unexpected errors been raised by the system.

+## Private Policy

+There will be no data from Facebook Messenger that gonna be recorded inside these application.